Undergraduate Course

 International Tourism and Hospitality Management BA (Hons)

-Give yourself the opportunity to embrace careers all over the globe, learn to work in different cultures and adapt to the unique local attractions in the Tourism and Hospitality industry.
+Embrace careers all over the globe, learning to work in different cultures and adapt to the unique local attractions in the Tourism and Hospitality industry.

 Tourism and hospitality are among the world’s biggest industries.
 On this degree you will study them from business and management perspectives.
 If you want a career that lets you travel the world and discover new cultures then this is the degree for you.